 Build a Better Business by Understanding People

-Kissmetrics is software that tracks customers (i.e., real people).
-With Kissmetrics, every interaction on your website gets tied back to an actual person.
+Kissmetrics is a people-based analytics platform.
+With Kissmetrics, every interaction on your website gets tied back to a person.
 Once you get your hands on this data, your mind will run wild with all the opportunities you’ll have to uncover useful insights.

 What if you want to view the “power users” of your app?
 These users can give you great insights about your product and which features they use the most.
 Ultimately, they can help you build a better product.
 With aggregate data, you would never know who these people are.
 With Kissmetrics, you know exactly who to contact to get the feedback you need to improve your product.